Commonwealth West Africa Roundtable on Freedom of Religion or Belief

 Interventions

 The Commonwealth West Africa Roundtable on Freedom of Religion or Belief was organized in May 2022.
 The forum was attended by faith leaders and Parliamentarians from Cameroon, Ghana, Sierra Leone, South Africa, and The Gambia.
-Participants shared country perspectives on FoRB, discussed case studies from Ghana on some thematic areas, explored issues of faith and FoRB in parliaments, effective interaction between parliamentarians and faith leaders, among others.
+Participants shared country perspectives on FoRB, discussed case studies from Ghana on some thematic areas, explored issues of faith and FoRB in parliaments, and effective interaction between parliamentarians and faith leaders, among others.

 Outcomes

 Participants were able to come up with strategies to get issues of FoRB on the agenda for the 2020 Commonwealth Summit in Kigali, Rwanda.
-The West frica forum also contributed to the development of a toolkit of good practice for parliamentarians across the Commonwealth.
+The West Africa forum also contributed to the development of a toolkit of good practice for parliamentarians across the Commonwealth.

 Partners